 Caring for Your Wool Products

 Wool should always be hand washed.
-The wool fibers have many scales/cuticle cells that protect the outer layer of the fiber—machine washing can destroy the textile’s softness.
+Wool fibres have many scales/cuticle cells that protect the outer layer of the fibre —machine washing can destroy the textile’s softness.

 Gentle hand washing will help prevent pilling and maintain your wool textiles in the best condition.